 Earliest Boston Three Star Cornet

 The last photo shows third valve pistons from three Three Star Cornets.
 The first is from the cornet featured above and the design is very much like those made by E.G. Wright in the 1860s although with a larger diameter.
-The second piston is from a Thee Star made about the time of the 1881 catalog.
+The second piston is from a Thee Star made about the time of the 1881 catalog (no serial number yet).
 The last was made later in the 1880s with the smaller .472" bore and the floating valve guide.

 As always, I invite the reader to send me additional information that might correct statements that I make.